 So easy!
 I like to add all the sprouts back to the skillet for a minute or two before serving.
 That way, I can warm the first batch through and season everything to taste with salt, pepper, and fresh lemon juice.

 Sautéed Brussels Sprouts Recipe Tips

-- Don’t be afraid to work in batches.
-If you don’t have enough room in your pan to arrange all the Brussels sprouts cut-side-down (see above tip), then you need to work in batches.
+- Work in batches.
+If you don’t have enough room in your pan to arrange all the Brussels sprouts cut side down (see above tip), then you need to work in batches.
 It’ll add a little extra time to the cooking process, but the crisp, brown, and perfectly cooked Brussels sprouts will be totally worth it.

-If you love these sautéed Brussels sprouts, try one of these easy veggie side dishes next:
+If you love this sautéed Brussels sprouts recipe, you might enjoy these easy veggie side dishes too:

 Sautéed Brussels Sprouts